 Once you decide to use sphagnum moss as potting media for your rootless orchid, you will need to find the right type of pot.
 Ideally, the pot should be large enough to fit the moss and leave a little space for aeration.

 When selecting your orchid pot, be sure you also use a pot with holes or slits on the side.
 Special orchid pots such as these are designed as such to promote airflow and circulation around the roots.
 They come in different colors, sizes and material, including plastic, wood or clay.
 Choose a pot size that is similar to the size your orchid had been using.

 Sterilize your orchid pot

-Before you start the actual repotting process, sterilize your orchid pot.
+Before you start the actual repotting process, sterilize your orchid pot first.
 This is to ensure that any lingering bacteria or viruses will be killed and won’t infect your plant.

 You can sterilize your orchid pot in a couple different ways.
-One method is by using your oven.
+One method is by using your oven, which I will go into next.
 Please note that this method will only work for oven-safe material such as terracotta.
 Obviously you will not want to use this for your plastic or wooden pots!